-About our program
+About our Programs

-The wholly online Masters degree and graduate certificate in Human Rights Practice are professionally oriented programs designed to provide participants with the foundational knowledge, critical perspectives, and practical skills to advance human rights around the globe.
+Ignite your career in an important and growing field.
+This program is designed to provide participants with core knowledge, critical perspective and practical skills to advance human rights around the globe.

 Learn more about what you can do with a degree in Human Rights Practice.

 The Human Rights Practice Program gives students the opportunity to gain core knowledge and make industry connections to support human rights around the globe.